-Leah’s extensive background in food allergies includes years working in patient advocacy at a national nonprofit (Food Allergy Research and Education), rewriting food policy for top schools in Atlanta, and being a founding member of The Training Epinephrine Administrators in Medication Coalition (TEAM) in Washington, DC.
+Leah’s extensive background in food allergies includes years working in patient advocacy at a national nonprofit (Food Allergy Research and Education), rewriting food policy for top schools in Atlanta.
 Her expertise has been featured in media outlets including The Atlanta Journal-Constitution, WebMD, The Killer Food Allergy Podcast, and Scary Mommy.
 She lives in Atlanta with her husband and two sons, one of whom was diagnosed with eight life-threatening food allergies when he was just 6 months old.

 Commonly Requested Topics

 - Managing the stress and anxiety of having a chronically ill child

 - Navigating the daily challenges of having food allergy disease

 - Protecting a student’s emotional health

 - Laws and regulations that support food-allergic students